eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 # OFDM and OTFS in a Doubly-Selective Channel

-A MATLAB simulation platform that compares OFDM and OTFS bit-error-rate performance under multipath delay and Doppler, together with fourteen supporting studies covering channel estimation, inter-carrier interference, receiver design, and system diagnostics.
+A MATLAB platform for OFDM and OTFS in doubly-selective channels.
+Sixteen studies span the full link: waveform comparison, five pilot-aided channel estimators measured against Cramer-Rao bounds, eleven receiver configurations profiled for BER and arithmetic cost, and system-level diagnostics for impairments, covariance mismatch, and MIMO with aged CSI.

+The comparison at the centre of the project is controlled rather than illustrative: both waveforms carry identical bits through the same channel realization, in the same number of samples, into the same detector.
+Results are reported with Wilson confidence intervals and exact paired tests, and every study is gated by 46 numerical identity checks before its numbers are used.

-Every number in this document is read from the saved result files `results/audit_wide_results.mat` and `results/claim_crosswaveform_metrics.csv`, produced by a full AUDIT run in the wide numerology.
+Every figure in this document is read from `results/audit_wide_results.mat` and `results/claim_crosswaveform_metrics.csv`.

 ---